piyush-g0enka/salin247/README.md

 ### Python File 2: `RRT.py`

 This Python file contains the RRT algorithm.
 It is used in generate_path.py.
-Note: few of the hepler functions have been moved to this file from generate_path.py
+Note: few of the helper functions have been moved to this file from generate_path.py

 ## Folder 2: `instance segmentation`